RohanKonduskar/Wanderlust/README.md

 • To provide real-time updates on hotel availability and pricing to users.

 # *SOFTWARE REQUIREMENTS:-*

-Web Server
+Install npm and its pacakes like password,multer,multer-storage etc.

-APIs (Application Programming Interfaces)
+APIs (Application Programming Interfaces) for Cloud storage and Map.

-Database Server
+Install the MongoDB for Database.

+// Create the .env file and store the Cloud and Map api's.